cryspen/bertie/PROOFS.md

 ## Security of the Key Schedule in SSProve

 We extract the implementation of the Key Schedule from SSProve.
-We then fix the implementation to only include the parts we need, and make sure the translation is actually valid.
+We then fix the implementation to only include the parts we need and make sure the translation is actually valid.
-This is done with a patch file, to allow easier updates to the implementation.
+This is done with a patch file to allow easier updates to the implementation.

 The proof for security of the key schedule is done on a specification.
-The entry functions of the specification are generalized, and then instantiated with the functions in the implemention.
+The entry functions of the specification are generalized and then instantiated with the functions in the implementation.
-We show the implemented functions fulfil some properties to be valid in the key schedule proof.
+We show the implemented functions fulfill some properties to be valid in the key schedule proof.

-The proof for the specification follows the proof in "Key-schedule Security for the TLS 1.3 Standard".
+The proof for the specification follows the proof in "Key-schedule Security for the TLS 1.3 Standard."
-We prove the Core Key Schedule Theorem, by showing the main lemma D6.
+We prove the Core Key Schedule Theorem by showing the main lemma D6.
-The other lemmas are direct consequence of the correct implementation of the cryptographic primitives which we inherit from \libcrux.
+The other lemmas are a direct consequence of the correct implementation of the cryptographic primitives, which we inherit from libcrux.
 These lemmas are therefore only stated, and the proof is Admitted.